h3x4n1um/RETON/README.md

 # RETON: Reverse Engineering RTON (RE RTON -> RETON)
 ## Basic
-* RTON file is a serialize type that very similar to JSON but it use byte code.
+* RTON file is a serialize type that very similar to JSON but it use bytecode.

 * RTON file begin with `52 54 4F 4E` (`RTON` in ASCII) follow by 4-byte little-endian indicate version of RTON (usually `01 00 00 00`) and end with `44 4F 4E 45` (`DONE` in ASCII).